vita-epfl/civil127-2025/Lab_3_Classes_and_Tests/Lab_3_instructions.md

 ## Exercise 3.2

 Implement tests for your stack class.
 Did writing tests reveal any bugs in your code?
-Since everyone has the same API, you can exchange your tests with your peers.
-Did it help find bugs in your code?
+You can also exchange tests with your peers.

+Did your tests cover the following edge cases?
+- Poping when the stack is empty
+- Calling `max()` or `min()` when the stack is empty?

 ## Exercise 3.3